 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
 Worcester excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.

-Assuming that Worcester meets all of your requirements, the next most important item to examine is the affordability of real estate in Worcester.
-Everything else becomes a lot less important if it turns out that home prices in Worcester are simply unattainable.
-Median real estate prices in Worcester come in at $206,500, which is 39.4% lower than the Massachusetts average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Worcester is actually affordable.
+Median real estate prices in Worcester come in at $241,800, which is 29.1% lower than the Massachusetts average.
 The home price to income ratio compares the median home prices to the median household income.
-In Worcester, the home price to income ratio is 4.5, which is 6.3% lower than the Massachusetts average.
+In Worcester, the home price to income ratio is 4.7, which is 2.1% lower than the Massachusetts average.